EstatePass

 Memory Technique

-Remember 'FLEF' - Float = Late Finish minus Early Finish.
-Think 'How much FLEX time do I have after the activity naturally ends?'
+Remember 'FLEF': Float = Late Finish - Early Finish.
+Think 'How much FLEX time after the job is done?'
+Early Finish = Early Start + Duration, then subtract from Late Finish.

 More Business & Finance Questions